Unifying 23 microsites into one scalable design system

 Audit

-• The audit also established the baseline business cost, showing leadership that maintaining separate sites required two to three times more engineering effort.
+• Baseline business costs showing that maintaining separate sites required two to three times more engineering effort

 Technical Collaboration & Adoption